CYBERSECURITY A-Z

 Segmenting the network for each user and asset (or device) helps to improve security and

-is a key capability under a Zero Trust architecture (ZTA).
+is a key capability under a Zero Trust architecture (ZTA) where the concept of least privileged access is derived.
 In Network Segmentation, IT policies grant proper network access to users/devices according to their role, such as moving printers to their own VLANs or granting developers access to certain systems while blocking others from them.

 Consider a healthcare industry example: IT can set up a security policy that states, “medical devices can connect only to the medical records server” or “a security camera (which can be an IoT device) can connect only to the video server.”
 This approach prevents devices in a guest network from having access to these endpoints and limits access to their functions without connecting to the outside Internet.
 As a result, any unauthorized user cannot gain access to devices located in the network’s other zones.
 If, for example, a medical device moves within the network, the policy follows that endpoint device, eliminating the need to reprogram the network.